skhanCC/multistateRC-py/README.md

 Multi-state classification of time-dependent signals using a trainable reservoir computing approach. \
 Implemented in Python.

-Datasets are available at: https://drive.google.com/drive/folders/1d1uzs42fv0epFfoDZpYfwJ1-knBSObl4?usp=sharing
+Datasets are available for download at: https://drive.google.com/drive/folders/1d1uzs42fv0epFfoDZpYfwJ1-knBSObl4?usp=sharing

 ***Note that this project is under active development.***